Stimulus checks to bear Trump’s name in unprecedented move

-WASHINGTON (AP) — President Donald Trump’s name will be printed on the stimulus checks that the Internal Revenue Service will be sending to tens of millions of Americans around the country, in an unprecedented move finalized this week, two administration officials said Wednesday.
+WASHINGTON (AP) — President Donald Trump’s name will be printed on the stimulus checks that the Internal Revenue Service will be sending to tens of millions of Americans around the country, in an unprecedented move finalized this week.

+The Treasury Department confirmed the decision in a statement Wednesday.
+It marks the first time a president’s name has appeared on any IRS payments, either refund checks or other stimulus checks that have been mailed during past economic crises.

+Treasury said that the decision to add Trump’s name will not delay issuance of the paper checks, which will be mailed to people who are not set up to receive direct deposit payments from the IRS.

+“Economic Impact Payment checks are scheduled to go out on time and exactly as planned — there is no delay whatsoever,” Treasury’s statement said.
+“In fact, we expect the first checks to be in the mail early next week, which is well in advance of when the first checks went out in 2008 and well in advance of initial estimates.”

-“President Donald J. Trump” will appear on the left side in the memo section of the paper checks, the officials said.
-They spoke to The Associated Press on the condition of anonymity because they were not authorized to speak publicly about the plans.
+Two administration officials who spoke to The Associated Press said that “President Donald J. Trump” will appear on the left side in the memo section of the checks.
+They spoke to the AP on the condition of anonymity because they were not authorized to speak publicly about the plans.

-Both said that checks would not be delayed as a result of the decision, which was first reported by The Washington Post.
-It was unclear whether the printing of the checks had already begun.

-It would be the first time a president’s name appears on an IRS check, annual refund check or other stimulus check distributed by the government.
+The Washington Post, which first reported that Trump’s name would appear on the checks, said the name would be below a line that reads, “Economic Impact Payment.”

+The checks will be mailed to people who do not have information on file with the IRS to allow for direct deposits, many of them low-income individuals.

+The checks will carry a signature of an official from the Bureau of the Fiscal Service, the Treasury division that prints the checks.
 The checks are signed by civil servants to ensure government payments are nonpartisan.
 A president is not an authorized signer for money sent by the U.S. Treasury.

-Earlier this month, Trump denied wanting to signs the checks when he was asked about published reports stating the opposite.
+Earlier this month, Trump denied wanting to sign the checks when he was asked about published reports stating the opposite.

 “No. Me sign?
 No,” Trump said at an April 3 briefing.
 “There’s millions of checks.
 I’m going to sign them?
 No. It’s a Trump administration initiative.
 But do I want to sign them?
 No.”